Ficool

 To trust only myself.

-I always saw others as distractions—
+I always saw others as distractions.

-obstacles to my purpose:
+Obstacles to my purpose:

 To change the future of medicine.

-I had decided to enter Maia's universe.
+I decided to enter Maia's universe.

-I prepared everything for departure.
+I prepared everything to leave.

 Almost everything.